 If a student withdraws from the College after classes begin, applicable credits for tuition, room, meals and fees will be computed according to the following schedule.
-Credits for classes are based upon the date the student notifies the Office of Student Life in writing or in person.
-Credit for room and meals are based upon the date the student notifies Student Life in writing or in person.
+Credits for classes and for room and meals are based upon the date the student initiates the online withdrawal form.
 The following percentages apply to full semester courses:

-- Withdrawal: - Beginning with the first day and continuing for the first week after classes begin, the credit for tuition, fees, room and meal plans is 90%; - After the first week but before the end of the second week is a 75% credit; - ° After the second week but before the end of the third week is a 50% credit; - ° After the third week but before the end of the fourth week is a 25% credit: - ° No credit is given once the fifth week of classes begins.

-NOTE: The refund schedule for seven-week classes is shortened; please contact the Business Office prior to the start of a seven-week class for refund options.

-- Change of Course: Prior to the close of the registration period for each semester, the College will credit any tuition charges made for courses dropped by the student when an equivalent number of hours is added.
+- Withdrawal: - Beginning with the first day and continuing for the first week after classes begin, the credit for tuition, fees, room and meal plans is 90%. - After the first week but before the end of the second week is a 75% credit. - After the second week but before the end of the third week is a 50% credit. - ° After the third week but before the end of the fourth week is a 25% credit. - No credit is given once the fifth week of classes begins.
+NOTE: The refund schedule for seven-week classes is shortened; please contact the - Business Office prior to the start of a sevenweek class for refund options. - Change of Course: Prior to the close of the registration period for each semester, the College will credit any tuition charges made for courses dropped by the student when an equivalent number of hours is added.
 After the close of registration, the credit will be calculated using the same rates as shown above. - Room Deposits: After June 30, room deposits for returning students may be refunded only if the applicant is physically unable to enroll or the College cannot provide residence hall space.
 Once students occupy a residence hall room, the deposit becomes a reservation/damage deposit held in escrow until the student graduates or moves off campus.
 Students will forfeit the room deposit if they do not notify the Office of Student Life of their intention not to return by June 30 or December 1 for the fall and spring semesters, respectively.